thavelick/youtranscript/README.md

 ### Environment variables

-* `YOUTRANSCRIPT_INVIDIOUS_HOST`: required -  the hostname of the invidious instance to use to pull youtube transcripts and search results.
+* `YOUTRANSCRIPT_INVIDIOUS_HOST`: optional -  the hostname of the invidious instance to use to pull youtube transcripts and search results.
 For a list of available instances check: https://api.invidious.io/.
 Make sure you pick one with a checkmark for API.
+If not set a random server listed at https://api.invidious.io/ will be used

 ## Urls